Around 100 Uniqlo stores reopened in China this week, 250 still shut

-TOKYO (Reuters) - Fast Retailing (9983.T), which operates casual clothing chain Uniqlo, said it has reopened around 100 stores in China since last week, although approximately 250 of its 750 stores there remained closed on Friday due to the coronavirus outbreak.
+TOKYO, Feb 21 (Reuters) - Fast Retailing, which operates casual clothing chain Uniqlo, said it has reopened around 100 stores in China since last week, although approximately 250 of its 750 stores there remained closed on Friday due to the coronavirus outbreak.

 Some of its partner factories were also gradually reopening, a Fast Retailing spokeswoman said.